brandur/sorg/content/articles/postgres-connections.md

-can be made even more efficient by making sure to release connections back to the pool while that slow network I/O is in flight (an application should not be in a transaction during while mutating foreign state anyway), and reacquire them afterwards.
+can be made even more efficient by making sure to release connections back to the pool while that slow network I/O is in flight (an application should not be in a transaction while mutating foreign state anyway), and reacquire them afterwards.

 ### PgBouncer & inter-node pooling (#pgbouncer)